AmirShkolnik/DivingCenter/README_v.0.1.md

 ## Colour Scheme

-The color scheme for Cups Of Joy is carefully crafted to evoke a warm, inviting, and coffee-inspired atmosphere.
+The color scheme for Diving Center is carefully crafted to evoke a warm, inviting, and coffee-inspired atmosphere.
 Here's a detailed breakdown:

-[Colors by sarahtitus.com](https://www.sarahtitus.com/25-best-travel-destinations-color-palettes/) - Colour Scheme for Travel Space website
+[Colors by sarahtitus.com](https://www.sarahtitus.com/25-best-travel-destinations-color-palettes/) - Colour Scheme for Diving Center website

 ![Palette 1](doc/images/colors/color-scheme.png)